 Parking on the Washington University in St. Louis campus is by permit only.
 No motor vehicle may be parked on university property unless the appropriate permit is displayed and the vehicle has been registered.
 Permits are required for all zones.
+However, between the hours of 5 p.m. to 7 a.m., no permit is required to park in any yellow space in any zone.
 Permits must be issued by Parking and Transportation Services to be valid.

 Annual permit holders who are temporarily unable to access the permit should contact Parking & Transportation Services for a temporary pass.
 Certain limitations may apply.